JakubSkowron/compiler/docs/calling-convention.md

 Note: `push` first decrements `%rsp` and then places value at `(%rsp)`, so at entry to function stack is no longer 16-bytes aligned.

-At `(%rsp)` is return addres, so if (optionally) function preambule pushes `%rbp`, then `%rsp` is alligned to 16 byte boundary.
+At `(%rsp)` is return addres, so if (optionally) function preambule pushes `%rbp`, then `%rsp` is aligned to 16 byte boundary.

 ## Register Usage
 (Figure 3.4)